 - Wage and hour

-While he works with a broad range of national, regional and local employers, Ted has significant experience representing retail and manufacturing clients in both litigation and multi-state compliance issues.
-Additionally, Ted regularly counsels clients on employment and labor law compliance issues, including:
+While he works with a broad range of national, regional and local employers, Ted has significant experience representing retail and manufacturing clients in both litigation and multistate compliance issues.
+As the primary point of contact for managing Littler’s relationship with multiple national and multinational clients, Ted excels at efficiently deploying Littler’s resources and knowledge to provide clients with efficient and cost-effective solutions.

 - Employment policies and handbooks